5 Tips for Surviving Jet Lag with Your Baby

 3. Use Light to Your Advantage

-4. Add an Extra Nap
+4. Add an Extra Nap When You Arrive

 Even in the best-case scenario, your child is still going to be beat after a full day of travel.
 An extra nap (even one that’s just 25 minutes) can really help counteract the overtiredness that comes after a long flight.
 Just be conscious of leaving enough time between when they wake and bedtime for their sleep pressure to rise again.
-For example, an 8-month-old with a bedtime of 7:00 p.m should be awake from all naps by 4:00 p.m so they are sleepy enough to go down for the night once bedtime rolls around.

 5. Stick to Your Bedtime Routine

 Bedtime routines are about more than just getting into our pajamas, brushing our teeth, and washing our face.
-A predictable bedtime routine sends signals to the brain that sleep is on the horizon which allows the brain to fire up melatonin production and slow down mental activity, and the body to relax its muscles.
+A predictable bedtime routine sends signals to the brain that sleep is on the horizon which allows the brain to fire up melatonin production and slow down mental activity, and for the body to relax its muscles.
 Whatever your baby’s bedtime routine is at home, stick to is as closely as possible when you’re away.

-Nobody thrives when they’re sleep deprived and kids are no different.
+Nobody thrives when they’re sleep deprived and children are no different.
 We all get a little bit (or a lotta bit) grumpy and short-tempered after a long day of travel.
 Travel – especially international travel – is going to require a great deal of patience and a lot of consistency to minimize the effects on your baby.

 If your goal is to travel the world and sleep well doing it, grab a copy of my Travel Guide and start planning your next adventure!